jankaWIS/code2pharmacokinetics/README.md

 ### Background definition
 See **background_definition-show_example.ipynb** for all necessary details.
 In short, I use empty slots to define background specific to a slot and I use the control group to get autofluorescence and background signal for all the mice.
 Based on this, the thresholds of localising mice and calculating statistics are determined.

+## Measures of interest

+### Intensity and area measures
+At the moment, all possible combinations are exported -- that is intensity (max, mean) of the image and of the depo, area of non zero pixels of the image and of the depo.
+The depo is defined as anything above 200 after background+control signal subtraction.
+The value is arbitrary coming from the fact that most of the remaining signal has values <100.
+For details see **get_total_signal_and_area** function in **process_signal.py**.

+### K10 (OG1) index
+To get this parameter, mean value of top 10 % most intensive pixels in the FOV is divided by the mean of pixels above threshold.
+This value was used as an indicator of distribution width of the depot.

+### Fractal analysis
+Eventually not implemented.

 ---

 ### Running the analysis